robin-raymond/zax.io/basics.md

 :: import Module.System.Types

-unknown : Unknown   // used as a generic pointer type to an `Unknown` type nothing : Nothing   // used as a generic type instance of `Nothing` void : Void         // an alias of the `Unknown` type boolean : Boolean   // A value representing `true` or `false` literals
+unknown : Unknown   // used as a generic pointer type to an `Unknown` type nothing : Nothing   // used as a generic type of `Nothing` void : Void         // an alias of the `Unknown` type boolean : Boolean   // A value representing `true` or `false` literals